 Contrary to buying a whole herb extract, which is much more unstable and does not provide the same benefits manufacturers put on the label.

-Here is a list of different natural nootropics from which the products are made with only the best extraction methods, which then reflects on their quality.
+Here is a list of different natural ingredients from which the products are made by the best extraction methods, which then reflects on their quality.

 300 - 320 mg